Benefits and Responsibilities

 Good business management practice includes a number of factors, including fiscal responsibility and financial management, effective planning and decision-making, ethical leadership, and much more.
 Membership in a student organization provides opportunities for officers and members to develop and build these skills.

 - To be aware of the special role the organization holds as an integral part of the academic community of UHV and to act accordingly in the best interest of its members and the university, as well as the surrounding community.

 The business and educational community sees each UHV student organization as a part of the university, whether the organization is soliciting corporate donations, purchasing supplies, recruiting speakers, attending a professional presentation off-campus, or enjoying an off-campus social event.
 Therefore, everything the organization does, positively and/or negatively, reflects on UHV.
 The organization will thus want to be professional and positive in all its’ dealings, off and on-campus, to protect its’ own name as well as the university’s name.

 - To be aware of and to be in compliance with all organization information distributed through the student organizations mailboxes and officer emails.

-The Department of Student Life staff distributes a great deal of official information through the organizations’ mailboxes and officer emails, especially throughout the fall and spring semesters.
+Student Life staff occasional distributes information through the organizations’ mailboxes and frequently through officer emails, especially throughout the fall and spring semesters.
 This might include event and recognition paperwork, informational flyers about upcoming events or opportunities, reminders of important events and deadlines, and information to share with organization members and classmates.
-The mailboxes are also a great way for organizations to communicate with one another.
-When organizations have scheduled speaker meetings or other events that may interest other student leaders, it is recommended that they distribute flyers in all the mailboxes and ask officers to share this info with their members.

 - To deposit the organization’s funds into an account at a public banking facility.